FASP-QAT/qat-documentation/docs/developer/installation/developer/fasp-core-ui.md

    To connect to a different backend server, modify the `API_URL` in `Constants.js`.
 The application is set up to connect to the live backend server by default.

 :::tip Login
 To login to the application, you will need to create a new user in the backend.

+The instructions for creating a user are available in the [fasp-api](/docs/developer/installation/developer/fasp-api) installation guide, if you are running your own backend server.

+If you are connecting to the demo QAT server, you, you will need to request a new user account from the FASP team.
 :::

 ## Verify the application is running